MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-prepare-app.md

 ## Add application UI components

 Flask uses the helper function `render_template()` for rendering HTML templates containing both static and dynamic content.
-In this section, you create HTML templates for each of the routes you define in the app, including login, logout, API calls, and error templates.
+In this section, you create HTML templates for each of the routes you define in the app, including sign-in, sign-out, API calls, and error templates.
 Follow these steps to create templates for each of these pages:

 #### Login templates